 IO

-IO (Input/Output) in livn models the physical interface between the neural system and the outside world.
-In a real experiment, this would be a multi-electrode array (MEA) or optical stimulation device.
-In livn, IO transformations translate between per-channel signals and per-neuron effects, bridging the gap between the neuronal level and what an experimenter controls.
+IO (Input/Output) in livn models the physical interface between the neural system and the outside world, whether through a multi-electrode array (MEA) for electrical stimulation, a fiber optic array for optical stimulation, or a combination of both.
+IO transformations translate between per-channel signals and per-neuron effects, bridging the gap between the neuronal level and what an experimenter controls.

 The IO class